nplan/gym-line-follower/README.md

 > Requirements will be installed automatically.
 By using ````-e```` the environment is installed in place and is editable.

+After installation you must run `import gym_line_follwer` at least once.
+This adds the environment to gym registry and makes it available to `gym.make()`.

 Requirements for execution of examples:
 - Keras
 - Tensorflow 1.9 - 1.14